AltaPay/plugin-magento2-community/wiki.md

 ## Troubleshooting

+* **Callbacks 403 error**

+    - If you are getting 403 forbidden error in "Magento Commerce Cloud".
+It can be caused by **Fastly**, which blocks our callbacks.
+In this case, please contact **Fastly** support.
+    - Make sure AltaPay's outgoing IPs are whitelisted.
+You can find the details for callback settings [here](https://documentation.altapay.com/Content/Ecom/Payment%20Pages/Payment%20Page%20Form%20Setup.htm).

-**PHP Warning: Input variables exceeded 1000.
+* **PHP Warning: Input variables exceeded 1000.
 To increase the limit change max_input_vars in php.ini.**

     For orders that contain too many products, this PHP warning may be issued.
 You will need to:

     - Open your php.ini file
     - Edit the max_input_vars variable.
 This specifies the maximum number of variables that can be sent in a request.
 The default is 1000.
 Increase it to, say, 3000.
     - Restart your server.

-**Parameters: description/unitPrice/quantity are required for each orderline, but was not set for line: xxxx**
+* **Parameters: description/unitPrice/quantity are required for each orderline, but was not set for line: xxxx**

-> The same problem as above.
+    The same problem as above.
 The request is being truncated because the number of variables are exceeding the max_input_vars limit.

 ## Providing error logs to support team